jkgnuamah/nece-lab/content/home/talks.md

 Joseph Nuamah. _Human Factors in Human-Autonomous Systems: A Neuroergonomic Approach._ Presented at: Congressional Delegation to HBCUs; March 28, 2018; Greensboro, NC.

-Joseph Nuamah. _A Machine Learning Approach to Capturing Compensatory and Non-Compensatory Strategies in Judgment Tasks._ Presented at: Human Factors and Ergonomics (HFES) International Annual Meeting; October 13, 2017; Austin, TX
+Joseph Nuamah. _A Machine Learning Approach to Capturing Compensatory and Non-Compensatory Strategies in Judgment Tasks._ Presented at: Human Factors and Ergonomics (HFES) International Annual Meeting; October 13, 2017; Austin, TX.

 Joseph Nuamah. _Classification of Cognitive Tasks using Artificial Neural Networks and Support Vector Machines._ Presented at: 2017 Emerging Researchers National Conference in STEM; March 3, 2017; Washington, D.C.